Scientology officials: Enhancement

 Staff are recruited with promises that they are expected to train or be audited for 2.5 hours per day worked (called "enhancement"), but in reality enhancement time is usually bumped for the latest emergency—called a "flap" —or expected to be performed outside of their normal work hours.

 Staff receive Scientology training, and occasionally auditing, on a deferred basis.
 Invoices are written up for services taken, but no payment is expected while the staff member continues to work for the organization.
 If they complete their contract, they are pressured to re-commit for another contract term, but if they leave having fulfilled their contract term their deferred invoices are forgiven or waived.
 While seeming to be free services, if a staff member is offloaded (fired) or breaks their contract by leaving before its term completion, they are immediately invoiced for all services rendered during their employment.
 Since Sea Org members sign perpetual contracts, their invoice—called a "freeloader bill"—can be quite high; no waivers or reductions being given for years of service rendered.

 If a person leaves before their contract termination date without performing specific steps for leaving (called "routing out"), they are considered "blown" and such individuals will often be declared suppressive.

 Notable Scientology officials

-This section contains a select list of some of the current and former officials of Scientology organizations.
+This section contains a select list of some of the current and former officials, staff or notable insiders of Scientology organizations.